GuitarML/modep-plugins/README.md

 ```
 # METHOD 1 (using scp)
 # After turning on your device, open a terminal and use the following commands
-#    to copy the lv2 package to your device from another computer.
+#    to copy the lv2 package to your device from another computer (after downloading from the Releases page).
 # Note: Default password for patchboxOS is "blokaslabs"

 scp -r <pluginname>.lv2 patch@patchbox.local:/home/patch/.lv2/